emilyhorsman/bikes.emilyhorsman.com/src/posts/thoughts-after-2000km-on-an-ebike/index.md

 ## Assist Experience

 1. The assist algorithm is very, very good.
 It feels shockingly natural.
 It's much better than the hub-motor bike share e-bikes in San Francisco.
-1. Occasionally I'll get brief moments where the motor seems to flicker off or is out of parity with my effort.
-I haven't totally noticed a pattern with this but it seems to be when my bike is asymmetrically loaded.
-I'm curious if other e-bike riders get this sometimes.
+1. ~~Occasionally I'll get brief moments where the motor seems to flicker off or is out of parity with my effort.~~ I haven't totally noticed a pattern with this but it seems to be when my bike is asymmetrically loaded.
+I'm curious if other e-bike riders get this sometimes. **Update**: This went away entirely when I [switched drivetrains](/posts/cues-drivetrain-upgrade-for-egret/).
 1. It's surprisingly quiet!
 1. The drag you feel when the motor assists minimally or not at all could be better.
 I think I've maybe "broken in" mine a bit and the drag feels less bad than it did when I first got the bike.
 I remember trying the lowest assist level right away and not liking it; now I don't mind it so much.
 I may have just gotten used to it.
 1. The range on this 504 Wh battery is excellent.